Causal Fine-Tuning under Latent Confounded Shift: Assumptions for Causal Fine-Tuning

-\textbf{Intuition.} This theorem implies that if the causal latent variable $C$ remains invariant across environments (Assumption~\ref{assumption:paired_data_representations}), the distribution shift between representations $R_{0}$ and $R_{1}$ can be used to identify $C$.
-For a formal proof of this theorem, please refers to \textbf{Theorem 4.4} in~\cite{von2021self}.
+\textbf{Intuition.} This theorem implies that, under the stated abstraction, if the causal latent variable $C$ remains invariant across environments (Assumption~\ref{assumption:paired_data_representations}), the distribution shift between representations $R_{0}$ and $R_{1}$ can be used to learn a proxy for the stable component $C$.
+For a formal proof of this theorem, please refers to \emph{Theorem 4.4} in~\cite{von2021self}.
 In the sequel, we will learn this function using the idea presented in Equation~\ref{eq:loss_function_c}.
+Note that once we learn this mapping, we just need one of $R_0$ or $R_1$ to estimate $C$.
+In the algorithm, $C$ should therefore be understood as a learned proxy for the stable component implied by the identification scaffold, not as a recovered ground-truth causal variable.

-We will now show that we can identify $p(y~|~do(x))$ from the pre-trained and training fine-tuning data.
+We will now show that, under this identification scaffold, the interventional target $p(y \mid do(x))$ can be expressed in terms of observable or learned quantities.
 The proof of this result is short and presented in Appendix \ref{sec:app_proof}.

 \begin{theorem}[\textbf{Identification for Causal Transfer Learning}] Given the assumptions in the causal graph in \textbf{Fig.~\ref{fig:causal_graph} (b)} and Theorem \ref{theorem:identify-c}, the distribution of $Y$ under $\text{do}(x)$ can be computed as\footnote{$\Phi'$ is deterministically given by $x'$, but the above representation in terms of a probability $p(\Phi'~|~x')$ is useful as a way of understanding how to generate $\Phi'$.}